Southchurch

-Southchurch is a suburb and former civil parish in the city of Southend-on-Sea in the ceremonial county of Essex, England.
+Southchurch is a suburb of the city of Southend-on-Sea in Essex, England.
 England.
+It was historically a separate village and parish.
+The parish was absorbed into the borough of Southend-on-Sea in 1897, since when Southchurch has been administered as part of Southend.
+It gives its name to one of the city's wards.
 In 2011 the ward had a population of 9,710.

 History

 In 824 AD, a Saxon thegn, Leofstan presented the manor of Southchurch to the monks of Canterbury.
-It is possible that the church from which the manor takes its name already existed beforehand.
-The name "Southchurch" originates from a Saxon church which was south of a pre-Norman minster.
+It is possible that the church from which the manor took its name already existed beforehand.

+Southchurch appears as an estate or manor in the Domesday Book of 1086, being listed as Sudcerca in the Rochford Hundred of Essex.
+It was still then owned by the monks of Canterbury.